Since it is back to school time I thought we’d do some arts and crafts.

 It was originally intended as an extra chair for the patio but it looked so nice that I put it in the spare bedroom.
 I have also used Vintage green on this weathered table with great results.

 Scavenger Hunt: I saw this abandoned wrought iron cart on the street put out for the garbage pickup, so I asked the homeowner, who it turned out I knew, if I could have it.
-She even delivered it home for me as it wouldn’t fit in my car trunk.
-It was an ugly sunflower yellow, and I spray painted it lime green with paint from the hardware store.
+She even delivered it for me as it wouldn’t fit in my car trunk.
+It was an ugly sunflower yellow but I spray painted it lime green with paint from the hardware store.
 I’m not a big fan of lime green in general but it’s okay on a garden ornament, and it held my lime green pots up off the ground and away from the bunnies.
-Some people tease me about picking up stuff at the curb on garbage day, but it is amazing what people will throw out.
+I have been teased about picking up stuff at the curb on garbage day but it is amazing what people will throw out.
 I once got a white vinyl corner picket fence that retails for $50.
 I dragged it across the road from my mother’s neighbour to her garage.
 They were new neighbours and obviously didn’t like the garden décor as they also threw out a $300 white arbour, but it was gone in thirty minutes, before I could find someone with a truck.

-Most recently I scooped up a turquoise Adirondack chair which just needs a bit of retouching, it’s plastic but stack-able so good for when you need an extra chair.
+Most recently I scooped up a turquoise Adirondack chair which just needs a bit of retouching, it’s plastic but stack-able so good for when you need an extra chair beside the campfire.
 I placed it under my maple tree and plan to sit and read there when it turns colour.

 Crafts: Take two $4 dollar store fall foliage sprays (I always try to get some with corn stalks or wheat),

 and twist them around a green floral holder to make an attractive gravestone wreath.
 I recycled last years as it was still in good condition.
 You can also fill it out with leaf garlands and a harvest bow.